Coronavirus patients are losing their sense of smell. Here's what that's like

 For LaMendola, anosmia is a familiar, accepted part of navigating the world -- generally "not that big of a deal," he says.
 But others find their lives dramatically upended when they suddenly lose olfaction due to head injury, nasal tumors, radiation or viral infections.
 Mounting anecdotal evidence suggests patients with COVID-19 are among that latter category.

 Though millions of people worldwide can't smell, those who work in the field of olfactory disorders say anosmia isn't nearly as well known and understood as sight and hearing loss, and in some cases gets overlooked or ignored by medical professionals.
-The condition is, however, receiving heightened attention amid .
+The condition is, however, receiving heightened attention amid the coronavirus pandemic.

 In Germany, at least two in three confirmed COVID-19 patients have anosmia, according to a joint statement from Claire Hopkins of the British Rhinological Society and Nirmal Kumar, president of ENT UK, a professional body representing ear, nose and throat surgeons.
 In South Korea, 30% of patients testing positive have had anosmia as their major presenting symptom in otherwise mild cases.